techidaily/site-win11-tips/source/_posts/enhancing-real-time-rendering-cutting-down-lag-time.md

  Although VLC media player supports nearly every popular video format available, it does not support them all.
 If the video you're attempting to play is in an unsupported format, you may experience lag.

- You can[visit VLC's official webpage](https://www.videolan.org/vlc/features.html) to check all the file formats it supports.
+ You can [visit VLC's official webpage](https://www.videolan.org/vlc/features.html) to check all the file formats it supports.
 If your video is in an unsupported format, you’ll have to convert it first.
-If you need help with that, check our guide on[how to convert videos for free](https://www.makeuseof.com/how-to-convert-video-files-free-winx-video-converter/) .
+If you need help with that, check our guide on [how to convert videos for free](https://www.makeuseof.com/how-to-convert-video-files-free-winx-video-converter/) .

 ## 2\.
 Disable Hardware Acceleration